 The Council shall provide by resolution for the time and place of its regular meetings and shall hold at least two (2) such meetings each month.
 A regular meeting shall be held on the Monday following each regular City election.
 If any time set for the holding of a regular meeting of the Council shall be a holiday, then such regular meeting shall be held on the next secular day which is not a holiday.
-If the Council meets at a place other than its regular meeting place, then public notice to such effect shall be published as required by law or this Charter in a newspaper circulated in the City.
+If the Council meets at a place other than its regular meeting place, then public notice to such effect shall be published as required by law or this Charter.